 In 2017, according to Hootsuite, impressions took the top spot among these five objectives:

 Facebook offers both manual and automatic bidding.
-Manual bidding allows you to set a bid cap, but you might not be charged the entire amount if it’s high enough to be competitive.
-If you select automatic bidding, Facebook may spend your entire budgeted amount, but you’ll also see better results for your ad spend.
+Manual bidding allows you to set a bid cap.
+But you might not be charged the entire amount if it’s high enough to be competitive.
+However, if you select automatic bidding, Facebook may spend your entire budgeted amount.
+Although, you’ll also see better results for your ad spend.
 Facebook has a $1 minimum daily budget, but the odds favor advertisers willing to pay more for their ads.

 The broader the target audience, or the more demand there is to reach an audience (older users and women, for example), the higher the advertising cost.
 The cost can also vary based on location, interests, languages, existing connections with a brand (a Facebook page like, for example), and other demographic and behavioral factors.